 The Missouri Court of Appeals’ decision in Murphy is important for the dozens of putative MMPA food labeling class actions pending in the state.
 The decision broadly expands the scope of commercial speech for which product manufacturers are potentially liable under the MMPA.
 Defendants should carefully evaluate whether the Murphy decision expands the reach of the MMPA such that it now captures constitutionally protected commercial speech.
 The Murphy appellate court did not consider the scope of First Amendment protection for commercial speech.

-For more information regarding food litigation, including labeling and marketing claims, please call Sue Werstak, Liz Blackwell, or Heather Counts.
-Sue, Liz, and Heather are partners in Thompson Coburn’s Consumer Products group, with nearly 20 years of experience defending consumer product manufacturers against false and misleading labeling and advertising claims.
+For more information regarding food litigation, including labeling and marketing claims, please call Heather Counts.
+Heather is a partner in Thompson Coburn’s Consumer Products group, with experience defending consumer product manufacturers against false and misleading labeling and advertising claims.